 Immediate help is to ice the area.
 Use an ice pack or cold water for 10 to 15 minutes and repeat this every 2-3 hours after waking up from injury.
 Don’t use ice directly on the skin; use an ice pack or wrap ice in a towel.

 Avoid physical activities that cause pain, swelling, or discomfort.
 But don’t avoid all physical activities.

 Compress the area of swelling with an elastic band to reduce swelling.
 Don’t wrap it too tightly because it hinders/stops circulation.
 Start wrapping from the end farthest of the heart.
 If you feel pain, then lose the wrap.

 Elevate the area of injury above the heart at night, allowing gravity to lower swelling.
-Doctors recommend avoiding painkillers during the first 48 hours of ligament sprain, which can increase the risk of bleeding, such as aspirin, naproxen sodium, and ibuprofen.
+Doctors recommend avoiding painkillers during the first 48 hours of ligament sprain, which can increase the risk of bleeding, such as aspirin, naproxen, sodium, and ibuprofen.
 Acetaminophen can be helpful during this period in reducing pain.
 Apply heat to the muscles after three days; this will improve blood circulation, which increases the healing process.
 Slowly increase physical activity.
 Start stretching, which will reduce stiffness and weakness of the ligament.
 Make some effort to stay in shape.
 A physical therapist can also minimize injured joint or ligament strength and stability.
-Treatment requires anti-inflammatory medications, therapy, and pain relievers which can reduce the swelling and pain.
-Therapy restores the movement.
+Treatment requires anti-inflammatory medications, therapy, and pain relievers to reduce swelling and pain.
+Therapy restores movement.
 After two days, slowly use the affected area.
 You should see the slow and progressive improvement in the ability of a joint to move without pain and support your weight.
-Recovery of ligament sprain takes days to months.
+Recovery from a ligament sprain takes days to months.
 The doctor will suggest moving the affected area with a brace.